- Use data to ensure contracts are being complied with as well as maximizing their financial performance

 As you will often need to create contracts in bulk, enterprise contract management software has you covered.
 With the platform, contracting teams can mass upload contracts through an API or advanced Microsoft Excel Add-In.
 This utility is optimal for contracts that include offline transactions needing intake.
 For instance, a sourcing team could upload pricing sheets from possible vendors to reduce the time required to create sourcing contracts while also accurately reflecting prices offered during the RFx stage.

 Along with helping to create contracts, the software can help streamline the approval process.
 With automated workflows expediting the review procedure, your contract approval process will be much more efficient.
-For example, you can scan every contract at your company to extract data about how well your company is performing in regards to the contract approval process.
+For example, you can scan every contract at your company to extract data about how well your company is performing in regard to the contract approval process.
 From that information, you can determine who to contact to finalize a contract’s approval.

 2. Procurement and Supply